 The Fidesmo Service has been designed so that security is enforced by the Fidesmo components.
 This way, the mobile app requesting the service can either be an app supplied by the Service Provider or by any third-party, as shown in the figure above.

-How the Service Delivery API works
+How to use the Fidesmo API

 1. Setup Phase